paulovictorbrines/Middlebox_TCP_Reflex/README.md

 The second firewall used in the experiments was **NGFW FortiGate-VM64**, version 7.2.0 (build 1157, 220331 - GA.F) [^1].
 This version was chosen because it appears on the list of vulnerable versions, as identified by the vulnerability **CVE-2022-27491** [^2][^3][^4].
 FortiGate NGFWs offer advanced protection for users and data, combining security features with high performance through Fortinet's dedicated processors.
 They are a well-established and widely adopted commercial solution in the market [^5].

 Large institutions, such as the **University of Brasília (UnB)**, actively adopt this solution to ensure the security of their networks.
-A practical example of this use can be seen in the following image, which shows the blocking page displayed by FortiGate when a user attempts to access a prohibited website.
+A practical example of this use can be seen in the image below, which shows the blocking page displayed by FortiGate when a user attempts to access a prohibited website.
 This test was conducted within UnB itself, confirming the institution's effective use of the system.
 Furthermore, the same page can be viewed on the target machine when accessing the same site in the lab.

 <!-- IMAGE HERE - FortiGate blocking page (fortigate_blocking) -->